NatachaH/laravel-trackable/README.md

 composer require nh/trackable
 ```

-Publish the translation for the trackable:
+Publish the translation and the model for the trackable:

 ```
 php artisan vendor:publish --tag=trackable